Bowen951209/bowen-blog/_posts/2025-10-10-laplacian_r_minus_r_prime.md

 \nabla^2 (\frac{1}{|\vec r - \vec r'|}) = 0.
 $$

-# Method 2 --- Spherical Coordinate System
+# Method 2 --- Spherical Coordinates

 It is best to calculate this in spherical coordinate system.
 Here's the result for the laplacian operator in spherical coordinate system.